DanniYuGithub/BEACH/README.md

 Implementation: BEACH is written mainly in R/Shiny combined with some HTML & CSS code.
 Using this package, users can create customized analyses and make them available to end users who can perform interactive analyses and save analyses in the format of RTF, PDF or HTML.
 It allows developers to focus on R code for analysis, instead of dealing with html or shiny code.
 The available analysis modules in this package are DataQC, TrialDesign, SEM-BMK, visual_SDTM-LB, and LightON.

+A presentation slide about the foundmental idea of BEACH can be downloaded at https://www.pharmasug.org/proceedings/2018/AD/PharmaSUG-2018-AD05.pdf.